What do you get when you take a pandemic-weary man, work him nearly to exhaustion, cook him in the sun, and feed him a couple fish?

 The Road to Recovery

-Without a whiff of regret, I got an early start the next morning.
+Without a whiff of regret, I got an early start.
 Accompanied again by a stiff wind and unmitigated sunshine, I descended-quite literally- to a new place.

 About halfway there, I was struck by how rugged Warclub Lake was.
 Its cliffed, rocky shorelines offered a fresh, primeval beauty which doubled on Seahorse and doubled again on French.
 This was markedly different from where I’d started two days prior on rather benign lakes encircled by all shades of green and no topography of note.
 As I emerged from the portage path onto Gillis Lake, I beheld a place like none I’d been before, and my sense of wonder finally shoved my former self aside.

 Despite a headwind and a deficit of energy, I could not wait to shove off from shore.
-I told myself I’d stop at the first campsite I could find to eat and rest.
+I told myself I’d stop to eat and rest at the first campsite I could find.
 The very first campsite on my route seemed to have fallen into disuse and was unlocatable.
 The second was occupied.

 I took a slight detour and dodged the wind by squeezing behind an island.
-Old growth pines stood sentry on the slopes of the island.
+Old growth pines stood sentry on its slopes.
 The breeze carried the perfume of their discarded needles and the lichens on the ground.
 I consciously knew how much I needed to eat in the middle of the afternoon, but I was drinking in my surroundings in a way I hadn’t in at least a year.

 The third campsite was most of the way across the lake.
 It was clear I didn’t have enough fortitude to go campsite shopping, so I reluctantly claimed it.
-Since the area had burned in the 2006 Cavity Lake fire, there was minimal tree coverage.
+Since the area had burned in the Cavity Lake fire of 2006, there was minimal tree coverage.
 I huddled in what shade there was by the canoe landing and indulged in a few extra pieces of dried fruit with my tuna tortilla before departing again.

 Across the way there was a wind-blown shoreline with a stream inlet where I expected to find fish patrolling.
 The water was still frigid since the ice hadn’t been off the lake long, and lake trout were expected to be in the shallows accordingly, looking for minnows to snatch up.
 One rocky point looked promising as it jutted out across the waves.
 I parked my canoe behind it and disembarked.